-The following categories of fencing do not require Council approval, unless located within one of the areas listed below:
+The following categories of fencing do not require Council approval in general residential areas.

 - Colorbond, chainmesh, zincalume or similar, not exceeding 2.1 metres in height

 - masonry (brick/stone) walls not exceeding 1 metre in height

 - fences not exceeding 1 metre high within 6m of the intersection of two boundaries facing a road.

 All fences exceeding the above requirements require development approval from council.

 To find out if you need approval, the State Government's Approval Wizard provides a guide - Find out if you need approval